BoettcherDasOriginal/modern-assembly/README.md

 end
 ```

-## Language Server Protocol (LSP) Extension
+## Language Configuration (LC) Extension

-We are also working on a Language Server Protocol (LSP) extension for VS Code.
+We are also working on a Language Configuration (LC) extension for VS Code.
 You can track its progress [here](https://github.com/nwrenger/modern-assembly-analyzer).

 ## Documentation